Skip to main content

 12 min read

-If you feel your company pays too much and receives too little in return, the data confirms it: you are right.
+If you feel that your company pays too much and receives too little in return, the data confirms: you are right.
 Brazil lives a fiscal paradox where the tax burden is worthy of a developed country, but the return to society is one of the worst in the world.

-In this definitive article, we analyze the real numbers of 2024-2025, compare Brazil with the largest global economies, and explain how the Tax Reform (LC 214/2025) will drastically alter this scenario — for better or worse.
+In this definitive article, we analyze real numbers from 2024-2025, compare Brazil with major global economies, and explain how the Tax Reform (LC 214/2025) will drastically alter this scenario — for better or for worse.

 1. The Current Situation: Numbers Every Entrepreneur Needs to Know

-To take strategic decisions, one must go beyond "guesswork" and look at cold hard data.
+To make strategic decisions, you need to go beyond guesswork and look at the cold hard data.
 The Brazilian tax burden is not only high; it is complex and poorly distributed.

 Tax Burden in 2024: The Real Weight